ManElevation/oxygeneratorerror/README.md

 Oxygenerator [oxygenerator]

-Oxygenerator for minetest is a mod that gives breath at all times while been in radius, good for underwater or space bases
+Oxygenerator for minetest is a mod that gives breath at all times while been in radius (if fuel), good for underwater or space bases

-took the display code from Tenplus1 protector redo mod - MIT textures of oxygenerators from Galacticraft - Free open source everything else by ManElevation - MIT
+took the display code from Tenplus1 protector redo mod - MIT the original texture of the oxygenerators were made by a friend Galacticraft then it was changed alot by ManElevation - Free open source everything else by ManElevation - MIT